ElementsProject/lightning/doc/lightning-utxopsbt.7.md

 the resulting transaction plus *startweight* at the given *feerate*, with at least *satoshi* left over (unless *satoshi* is **all**, which is equivalent to setting it to zero).

+Unless *reservedok* is set to true (default is false) it will also fail if any of the *utxos* are already reserved.

 RETURN VALUE
 ------------